Adapters Overview

 D[DiscussionAdapter] -->|"explicit close() or TTL only"| C3[CLOSING]

-E[WorkflowAdapter] -->|"TransitionGraph emits<br/>TerminateTarget or max_turns"| C4[CLOSING] SessionMetadata#
+E[WorkflowAdapter] -->|"TransitionGraph emits<br/>TerminateTarget or max_turns"| C4[CLOSING] ChannelMetadata#

-The hub-managed record for one session:
+The hub-managed record for one channel:

 | Field | Notes |